Bank of Amsterdam: Units of account

-The main objective for the Wisselbank's establishment is to maintain a stable silver bank currency for the Dutch Republic's burgeoning international trade which was immune from the numerous depreciations happening after its independence from Spain as its constituent provinces kept wringing out more stuivers (worth 1/20 guilder) from a fixed quantity of silver.
+The main objective of the Wisselbank's establishment was to maintain a stable silver bank currency for the Dutch Republic's burgeoning international trade which was immune from the numerous depreciations which occurred after its independence from Spain, as its constituent provinces kept wringing out more stuivers (worth 1/20 guilder) from a fixed quantity of silver.

-After 1618, it was able to fix the Dutch rijksdaalder of 25.4 g fine silver at 21/2 Dutch guilders or 50 stuivers, guaranteeing the payout of 10.16 g fine silver for each bank gulden deposited.
+After 1618, it was able to fix the Dutch rijksdaalder of 25.4 g fine silver at 21/2 Dutch guilders or 50 stuivers, guaranteeing a payout of 10.16 g fine silver for each bank gulden deposited.

-While initially successful in halting the depreciation of Dutch currency, the Wisselbank was tested from the 1630s, when the provinces tried to further raise the gulden equivalent of coins imported from the southern Spanish Netherlands: the patagon of 24.55 g silver raised from 48 to 50 stuivers (or 9.82 g per gulden), and later on the ducaton of 30.69 g silver from 60 to 63 stuivers (or 9.74 g per gulden).
+While initially successful in halting the depreciation of the Dutch currency, the Wisselbank was tested from the 1630s, when the provinces tried to further raise the gulden equivalent of coins imported from the southern Spanish Netherlands: the patagon of 24.55 g silver raised from 48 to 50 stuivers (or 9.82 g per gulden), and later on the ducaton of 30.69 g silver from 60 to 63 stuivers (or 9.74 g per gulden).

-Fearing the loss from its Europe-wide reputation if 2.5-gulden rijksdaalders were repaid with cheaper 2.5-gulden patagons, the Wisselbank firmly upheld the original gulden banco of 10.16 g fine silver as distinct from the lower-valued circulating gulden (hence, the coins above were accepted at only 48 and 60 stuivers by the bank).
+Fearing the loss of its Europe-wide reputation if 2.5-gulden rijksdaalders were repaid with cheaper 2.5-gulden patagons, the Wisselbank firmly upheld the original gulden banco of 10.16 g fine silver as distinct from the lower-valued circulating gulden: so the bank accepted the patagon only at 48 stuivers, and the ducaton at 60.

-In 1659, the Dutch Republic issued its own version of the Spanish Netherlands coins, the silver ducat (patagon) of 24.36 g fine silver and the silver rider (ducaton) of 30.45 g fine silver, worth respectively 50 & 63 stuivers as currency, and 48 & 60 stuivers in the Wisselbank – hence, 9.67 g per gulden currency and 10.15 g per gulden banco (5% premium or agio) as computed from the ducaton.
+In 1659, the Dutch Republic issued its own versions of the Spanish Netherlands coins, the silver ducat (patagon) of 24.36 g fine silver and the silver rider (ducaton) of 30.45 g fine silver, worth respectively 50 and 62.5 stuivers as currency, and 48 and 60 stuivers in the Wisselbank: hence, 9.67 g per gulden currency and 10.15 g per gulden banco (5% premium or agio) as computed from the ducaton.

-From 1683, the Wisselbank introduced a system of receipts with the gulden banco's agio allowed to float at 4-5% subject to supply and demand for banco vs currency.
+From 1683, the Wisselbank introduced a system of receipts with the gulden banco's agio allowed to float at 4 to 5% subject to supply and demand for banco vs currency.
 Both types of gulden were on the silver standard, with gold coins and bars quoted at fluctuating exchange rates.

-Lucien Gillard calls it the European guilder (le florin européen), and Adam Smith devotes many pages to explaining how the bank guilder works.
+Lucien Gillard calls it the European guilder (le florin européen), and Adam Smith devoted many pages to explaining how the bank guilder worked.